-Teaching & Touring
+Teaching & Online Classes

 I taught my very first knitting workshop in Dallas, Texas, in 1985, at the invitation of the newly-formed Knitting Guild of America.
 My theme was knitting in the round with steeks – my favourite way to work with colour and a process that is thoroughly enjoyable for every stitch of the way.
 I thought there may be a few knitters who would share my enthusiasm for the technique, but that thought turned out to be a resounding understatement.